How to Stop Drinking Every Night (Without Feeling Deprived)

 Evenings start to feel:

-Because alcohol wasn’t just a drink.
+Because, of course, alcohol wasn’t just a drink.

 It was: